oriItzh/leetcode-solutions/README.md

 ## License

-MIT – feel free to use any code here.
+MIT â€“ feel free to use any code here.